Annie Besant: Fabian Society 1885–1890

-It seems that Morris played a large part in converting Besant to Marxism, but it was to the SDF, not his Socialist League, that she turned in 1888.
-She remained a member for a number of years and became one of its best speakers.
-She was still a member of the Fabian Society; neither she nor anyone else seemed to think the two movements incompatible at the time.

-Soon after joining the Marxists, Besant was elected to the London School Board in 1888.
-Women at that time were not able to take part in parliamentary politics but had been brought into the local electorate in 1881.
+William Morris played some part in converting Besant to Marxism, but it was to the Social Democratic Federation of Hyndman, not his Socialist League, that she turned in 1888.
+She remained a member for a number of years and became one of its leading speakers.
+She was still a member of the Fabian Society, the two movements being compatible at the time.
+Besant was elected to the London School Board in 1888.
+Women at that time were not able to take part in parliamentary politics but had been brought into the London local electorate in 1881.
 Besant drove about with a red ribbon in her hair, speaking at meetings.
 "No more hungry children", her manifesto proclaimed.
 She combined her socialist principles with feminism: